minprog/app-studio/20 iOS/10 Week 1/10 Content.md

 <https://itunes.apple.com/us/course/developing-ios-8-apps-swift/id961180099>

+So, many of the references in these iOS assignments are to materials form that course, like this one:

+* Before you do anything else, watch *Lecture 1*.

 You'll need to start understanding object-oriented programming, because the iOS platform requires you to take an object-oriented approach when making apps!

 * First, read up on Swift concepts.
 See *Reading: Project 1*.

 * [This document](http://www.raywenderlich.com/81952/intro-object-oriented-design-swift-part-1) will help you understand that OO is trying to model "the real world" or whatever that is.

-* Before you do anything else, watch *Lecture 1* from the iTunes U series.

 ## Homework